 Augustus Lowell was treasurer of the Boott Cotton Mills in Lowell and a director of several other textile mill companies.

 On February 25, 1901, 171 Commonwealth was purchased from Augustus Lowell’s estate by Susan Greene (Amory) Dexter, the estranged wife of shipping merchant and railroad investor Franklin Gordon Dexter.
-In 1901, she had lived at 456 Beacon.
+During the 1900-1901 winter season, she had lived at 456 Beacon.

 F. Gordon Dexter died in January of 1903.
 In his will, he left her an annual income of $10,000.
 He his estate in trust for his two surviving sons and their male heirs, specifying that: “I have made the distinction in this will between male and female descendants because I would avoid the chance of any descendant of mine bearing my respectable name coming to absolute want, and because the thought of my whole property perhaps coming into the possession of a single female inheritor, and she becoming the wife of one of the modern fortune hunters, a class for whom I have small respect, is distasteful to me.”